ohdsi-studies/EhdenRaDrugUtilization/README.md

 This study includes a pathways analysis designed using [ATLAS](https://github.com/OHDSI/Atlas).
 At the time of this study, the design was done using Atlas 2.7.4.

 The pathway design specification for the study is located in `\inst\characterization\Pathways-Analysis.json`.
 Copy this JSON into your ATLAS environment to run against your CDM data.
-When complete, contact the study lead to provide results (for now, a screen shot of the full results but later we will provide a data extraction mechanism).
+When complete, use the code in `extras\ExportPathwaysResults.R` to export the 2 JSON files for your analysis.
+ZIP the output folder and send to the study coordinator.

 Running Cohort Stability Diagnostics
 ====================================